knice/inquiry.ucsc.edu/source/_articles/2020-21/boosting-blood-cells.md

 mobilization](https://bloodcancerinstitute.com/service/mobilization)
-(movement from bone marrow to bloodstream) critical to the [high-risk transplants](https://www.cancer.gov/about-cancer/treatment/types/stem-cell-transplant) used to treat---and potentially cure---patients with blood-based cancers and other immune-based disorders.
+(movement from bone marrow to bloodstream) critical to the [high-risk transplants](https://www.cancer.gov/about-cancer/treatment/types/stem-cell-transplant) used to treat&mdash;and potentially cure&mdash;patients with blood-based cancers and other immune-based disorders.
 Extracted from donors or patients themselves, the mobilized stem cells are "transplanted" into the patient to reconstitute their blood after a course of high-dose chemotherapy